Ravi-datta/PeoplePulse-Predictive-HR-Insights-Policy-Impact/README.md

 ## 📛 License & Contributing

 This project is released under the MIT License.
-Contributions and improvements are welcome—feel free to open issues or PRs.
+Contributions and improvements are welcome, feel free to open issues or PRs.

 ---